Gonzalo Peillat: Argentina career

 He was the top goalscorer of the 2018 Sultan Azlan Shah Cup with 8 goals and he was a vital member of the Argentina side which secured third place during the competition.
-During the openng match of the 2018 Sultan Azlan Shah Cup between Argentina and India, he scored a hat-trick which sealed the deal for Argentina in a close encounter where Argentina won 3-2.
+During the opening match of the 2018 Sultan Azlan Shah Cup between Argentina and India, he scored a hat-trick which sealed the deal for Argentina in a close encounter where Argentina won 3–2.
 He was also the top goalscorer at the 2018 Men's Hockey Champions Trophy with a tally of 6 goals.
 He was part of the Argentina squad which emerged as runners-up to Germany at the 2018 Men's Hockey Düsseldorf Masters and he was the joint top goalscorer of the tournament for Argentina alongside Martin Ferreiro with two goals.
 He was the top goalscorer for Argentina during the 2018 FIH Men's Hockey World Cup with 6 and he was also the second leading goalscorer during the course of the tournament just behind Blake Govers and Alexander Hendrickx's tally of 7 goals.
-He also scored a brace in Argentina's defeat to England in the quarter-final clash of the 2018 Hockey World Cup which also eventually marked his last ever international appearance for him in Argentina colours and Argentina bowed out of the tournament with a disappointing seventh place finish.
+He also scored a brace in Argentina's defeat to England in the quarter-final clash of the 2018 Hockey World Cup, which was his last ever international appearance for him in Argentina colours.
+Argentina bowed out of the tournament with a seventh-place finish.

-He also openly publicly criticised the state of hockey in Argentina especially aftermath Argentina's 2018 World Cup campaign.
+He openly publicly criticised the state of hockey in Argentina especially aftermath Argentina's 2018 World Cup campaign.
 He also pointed out allegations regarding favoritism and player politics in team selection and lack of passion in Argentine hockey.
 He alongside fellow hockey player Joaquín Menini pinpointed the loopholes in Argentine hockey especially highlighting how the game was managed in the country.
-Reports also surfaced regarding rift between Peillat and the then Argentine skipper Agustín Mazzilli during the 2018 FIH Men's Hockey World Cup and the tensions embroiled further with Argentina's shock loss to England 2-3 in the quarter-finals which eventually ended the World Cup campaign for Argentina.
-Peillat along with Menini soon decided to walk away from Argentine hockey also due to both being ignored mostly by the Argentine hockey fraternity.
+Reports also surfaced regarding a rift between Peillat and the then Argentine skipper Agustín Mazzilli during the 2018 FIH Men's Hockey World Cup and the tensions embroiled further with Argentina's shock loss to England 2–3 in the quarter-finals which eventually ended the World Cup campaign for Argentina.
+Peillat along with Menini soon decided to walk away from Argentine hockey, due to both being ignored mostly by the Argentine hockey fraternity.
 He also reportedly engaged in a dispute with the Argentine head coach German Orozco in January 2019 and as a result, Peillat took a break from the Argentine national team.